Bathroom

 Historically, bathing was often a collective activity, which took place in public baths.
-In some countries the shared social aspect of cleansing the body is still important, as for example with sento in Japan and the "Turkish bath" (also known by other names) throughout the Islamic world.
+In some countries, the shared social aspect of cleansing the body is still important, for example with sento in Japan and, throughout the Islamic world, the hammam (also known in the West as a "Turkish bath").

 Variations and terminology

 The term for the place used to clean the body varies around the English-speaking world, as does the design of the room itself.
-A full bathroom is generally understood to contain a bath or shower (or both), a toilet, and a sink.
+A full bathroom generally contains a bath or shower (or both), a toilet, and a sink (wash basin).
 An en suite bathroom or en suite shower room is attached to, and only accessible from, a bedroom.
 A family bathroom, in British estate agent terminology, is a full bathroom not attached to a bedroom, but with its door opening onto a corridor.
 A Jack and Jill bathroom (or connected bathroom) is situated between and usually shared by the occupants of two separate bedrooms.
 It may also have two wash basins.
 A wetroom is a waterproof room usually equipped with a shower; it is designed to eliminate moisture damage and is compatible with underfloor heating systems.

 In the United States, there is a lack of a single definition.
-This commonly results in discrepancies between advertised and actual number of baths in real estate listings.
-Bathrooms are generally categorized as "master bathroom", containing a shower and a bathtub that is adjoining to the largest bedroom; a "full bathroom" (or "full bath"), containing four plumbing fixtures: a toilet and sink, and either a bathtub with a shower, or a bathtub and a separate shower stall; "half bath" (or "powder room") containing just a toilet and sink; and "3/4 bath" containing toilet, sink, and shower, although the terms vary from market to market.
-In some U.S. markets, a toilet, sink, and shower are considered a "full bath."
-In addition, there is the use of the word "bathroom" to describe a room containing a toilet and a basin, and nothing else.
+This commonly results in discrepancies between the advertised and actual number of baths in real estate listings.
+Bathrooms are generally categorized as: a "master bathroom", containing a shower and a bathtub, adjoining the largest bedroom; a "full bathroom" (or "full bath"), containing a toilet, a sink, and either a bathtub with a shower or a bathtub and a separate shower stall; "half bath" (or "powder room") containing just a toilet and a sink; or "3/4 bath" containing a toilet, a sink, and a shower.
+However, usage varies; in some U.S. markets, a toilet, sink, and shower are considered a "full bath", and outside real estate the term "bathroom" is commonly used for a room containing a toilet and a wash basin, and nothing else.

-In Canada, "washroom" is a frequently used term to refer to such a room, though "bathroom" is also sometimes used.
+In Canada, "washroom" is the preferred term for such a room in both homes and public facilities.

 Design considerations

 Towels

-Bathrooms often have one or more towel bars or towel rings for hanging towels.
+Bathrooms often have one or more towel bars or rings for hanging towels.